Concerns About Dementia in Midlife: What’s Normal, What’s Not, and What You Can Do

 Noticeable changes in personality, mood, or behaviour that others have commented on

-Frequent difficulty finding words, in a way that disrupts communication
+Frequent difficulty finding words, in a way that breaks the flow of communication

-The key clinical distinction is between normal forgetting — where you know you’ve forgotten something and can often retrieve it later — and memory change, where information appears to be lost rather than temporarily misplaced, and where the person themselves may not be aware of the gaps.
+On one hand, there is normal forgetting, where you know you’ve forgotten something and can often retrieve it later.
+On the other hand, there is memory change, where information appears to be lost and where the person themselves may not be aware of the gaps.

 If you’re uncertain, a conversation with your GP is always the right first step.
-A GP can conduct initial screening, rule out treatable causes of cognitive change (including thyroid issues, vitamin deficiencies, sleep disorders, depression, and medication side-effects, all of which can affect memory), and refer you to a specialist if needed.
+A GP can conduct dementia screening, rule out treatable causes of cognitive change, and refer you to a clinical neuropsychologist and geriatrician for further assessment, and a clinical psychologist for support.

 The anxiety-memory loop: when worry makes forgetting worse